slarsendisney/personal-site/MD/Articles/SOS/SOS.md

 year: 2019
 ---

 I put this together as my way of giving back.
-I hope that it might help you get hacking smarter and faster.
+I hope that it might help you get hacking smarter and faster ⚡️.

 - ## [The Idea](#The-Idea)
 - ## [Naming Your Hack](#Naming-Your-Hack)